Contents

 Prague Castle Facts | 8 Things You Must Know

-Founded in the 9th century, Prague Castle is a historic fortress that looks like it has been plucked straight out of a fairy tale.
-It's not just a castle; it's the largest ancient castle complex in the world, featuring stunning architecture, gardens, and historical buildings.
+Founded in the 9th century, Prague Castle makes you feel like you have time-traveled to the vintage era.
+It's the world's oldest and largest ancient castle complex, featuring stunning architecture, gardens, and historical buildings.
 The official residence and workplace of the president of the Czech Republic, Prague Castle, has its fair share of secrets and an intriguing past.
-Here are some interesting facts about the castle that you cannot ignore.
+Here are some interesting Prague Castle facts that will make you want to visit it even more!

 8 interesting Prague Castle facts